freespiritdev/Shopnow/README.md

-Online Store using Ruby on Rails, JavaScript, HTML5 and CSS
+Online Store using Ruby on Rails, JavaScript, HTML5 and CSS!